tiny-dancer/notes/atomic_habits_engineering.md

 > If you are as interested as I am in self improvement, I highly recommend grabbing the book and enjoying the ride.
 Additionally Hidden Brain has a great episode on the topic (linked below).

-From here we'll have some fun taking the most powerful messages of the book and applying them to the vast world of building software.
+From here we'll have some fun taking the most powerful messages of the book and applying them to the vast world of and software engineering and providing value through software.

 ## You do not rise to the level of your goals.
 You fall to the level of your systems